 Choose a platform that can be used together with the other various video conferencing systems your users will try to connect to.

-Will this solution work on the various types of devices and operating systems my users will have at home?
+3 – Will this solution work on the various types of devices and operating systems my users have at home?

-Ensure our solution supports multiple devices and if users need mobile support.
+Ensure your chosen video collaboration solution supports multiple devices, including mobile.
 Most do but be on the lookout for what the software or plugin requirements are.

 First, check the critical security credentials of the platforms you are considering.
 Do they provide end-to-end AES encryption?
-Ask to see their GDPR and Data Privacy policies.
+Ask to see their Data Privacy policies.
 Organisations should be provided adequate explanations of:

 - How data is protected – at rest and in transit?

 - Where data is held?

 - What 3rd parties have access to the data?

 - Is data ever sold or transferred?